Call Us for a Free Consultation

 Driving on a Suspended or Revoked License

-If you were arrested for driving on a suspended, revoked, or canceled license in Las Vegas or Clark County, Nevada, then contact an experienced criminal defense attorney at Gallo Law Office.
+If you were arrested for driving on a suspended, revoked, or canceled license in Las Vegas or Clark County, Nevada, then contact an experienced criminal defense attorney at Gallo Criminal Defense Las Vegas.
 A DWLS or DWLR is a serious criminal charge, not a mere noncriminal violation.
 You could lose your license for even longer.
 It is important to seek out a strong defense.

 Las Vegas Driving While License Suspended Lawyer